Manager of Pointe Coupee Animal Services arrested on charges of malfeasance in office, theft

 She took on her role as manager of Pointe Coupee Parish Animal Service on March 10 of last year.

-Shortly after her arrest, Pointe Coupee Parish President Major Thibault told WBRZ Friday (March 12) that McKnight has been an exceptional shelter manager and animal control officer.
+Shortly after her arrest, Pointe Coupee Parish President Major Thibaut told WBRZ Friday (March 12) that McKnight has been an exceptional shelter manager and animal control officer.

 He also confirmed that she will remain employed with the parish, in harmony with 'innocent until proven guilty' standards.

-Thibault says, "unless anything comes out of the investigation that affected her duties in Pointe Coupee Parish she will stay in her job."
+Thibaut says, "unless anything comes out of the investigation that affected her duties in Pointe Coupee Parish she will stay in her job."

-Additional details related to McKnight's arrest are scarce, but WBRZ is in contact with authorities for more information.
+An official report from St. Landry Parish deputies explained the reason for Mcknight's arrest by stating, “On October 20, 2020, deputies with the St. Landry Parish Sheriff’s Office responded to a complaint at the St. Landry Parish Animal Control Center regarding numerous theft complaints involving livestock, files and parish property.”

+The report goes on to say McKnight was seen taking some of the missing animals and it was later discovered that she took them to her home in Ethel.